dhall-lang/dhall-lang/standard/types.md

     Γ ⊢ if t then l else r : L

-Carefully note that an `if` expression can only return a term.
-For example, you cannot have an `if` expression that returns a type.
+Note that an `if` expression can only return a term.
+For example, you cannot have an `if` expression that returns a type such as `if True then Text else Bool`.

 All of the logical operators take arguments of type `Bool` and return a result of type `Bool`: